Hypernetworks: cluster synchronisation is a higher-order effect: Hypergraph fibrations

 It remains to check that $\NN'$ realizes the synchrony space, i.e., that $\syn_\phi=\syn_P$.
 This follows immediately from the fact that, by construction, $\phi(v_1)=\phi(v_2)$ if and only if $v_1$ and $v_2$ are in the same element of the partition $P$. \end{proof}

-In combination with \Cref{thr:fibration}, we immediately obtain \begin{cor} Let $\NN'$ be a quotient of $\NN$ under the surjective hypergraph fibration $\phi:\NN \to \NN'$.
-The dynamics of an $\NN$-admissible vector field restricted to the robust synchrony subspace $\syn_{\phi}$ is given by an $\NN'$-admissible vector field. \end{cor} \begin{ex} Any hypergraph fibration in \Cref{ex:fibration} is surjective.
+In combination with \Cref{thr:fibration}, we immediately obtain \begin{corollary} Let $\NN'$ be a quotient of $\NN$ under the surjective hypergraph fibration $\phi:\NN \to \NN'$.
+The dynamics of an $\NN$-admissible vector field restricted to the robust synchrony subspace $\syn_{\phi}$ is given by an $\NN'$-admissible vector field. \end{corollary} \begin{ex} Any hypergraph fibration in \Cref{ex:fibration} is surjective.
 Hence, $\NN'$ as depicted in \Cref{fig:running_ex_quotient} is a quotient of $\NN$ as depicted in \Cref{fig:running_ex}.
 It corresponds to the synchrony subspace $\{x_0=x_1=x_2 \text{ and } y_0=y_1\}$ as in \Cref{ex:running_synchrony}. \end{ex}